Freedom of Information Act - public records

 Records requests will be provided in electronic form by email whenever possible.
 Should the digital media be too large to email, it may be provided on a thumb drive, CD, or DVD.
 Paper copies may be requested.

 The following fee schedule shall apply:

-(c) hourly rate for the clerical time needed for the reproduction of copies or other media: Actual cost(s) of employee time if the time involved exceeds fifteen (15) minutes
+(c) hourly rate for the clerical time needed for the reproduction of copies or other media: Actual cost(s) of employee time if the time involved exceeds thirty (30) minutes

-(d) hourly rate for professional staff time needed to produce or review the documents: Actual costs(s) of employee time if the time involved exceeds fifteen (15) minutes.
+(d) hourly rate for professional staff time needed to produce or review the documents: Actual costs(s) of employee time if the time involved exceeds thirty (30) minutes.

-(i) The charges outlined herein are cumulative to the extent they reflect the actual cost to the City.
-For example, if a one-page document takes 30 minutes to locate and the requestor wants the document copied and mailed, the charges will include charges for the 30 minutes of retrieval services, $0.25 for the black and white photocopy, or $0.50 for a color photocopy, and the applicable postage charge for certified mail delivery.
+The charges outlined herein are cumulative to the extent they reflect the reasonable cost to the City.
+For example, if a one-page document takes 45 minutes to locate and the requestor wants the document copied and mailed, the charges will include charges for the 15 minutes of retrieval services, $0.25 for the black and white photocopy, or $0.50 for a color photocopy, and the applicable postage charge for certified mail delivery.